samuelfneumann/GoGym/README.md

 If all you need is to be able to call the `Python` functions/methods `gym.make()`, `env.step()`, `env.reset()`, and `env.seed()`, then you can consider this module exactly what you need.
 If you need some of the fancier Open AI Gym tools, like all their wrappers, stay tuned!
 Those are soon to come!

+Currently, any wrappers that deal with multi-dimensional arrays are not supported.
+This includes `PixelObservationWrapper`s and `FrameStack` wrappers.

 # Installation and Dependencies
 This package has the following dependencies:
 * [OpenAI Gym](https://github.com/openai/gym)